theblockstalk/eosio-contracts/governance/README.md

-# EOSIO blockchain governance templates
+# EOSIO Blockchain Governance Templates

 This repositories contains examples to show different blockchain governance configurations, as defined in their system contracts.

 Glossary:
-- BP - Block producer
+- BP: Block producer
-- EOSIO - Blockchain software framework for deploying blockchains
+- EOSIO: Blockchain software framework for deploying blockchains
-- EOS - One of the many blockchains deployed using EOSIO.
+- EOS: One of the many blockchains deployed using EOSIO.
 EOS uses just one of the many configurations for governance, discussed in this repository.

 ## Advantages